-The international evaluation consultant will be supported by two national evaluation experts while undertaking the evaluation.
+The National evaluation consultants will be supported by an international evaluation expert will be the team leader throughout the evaluation process.
 The evaluation team will be assembled to ensure the right mix of evaluation expertise, knowledge of the national context and expert knowledge of gender issues.
-The international consultant will be the team leader responsible for the deliverables as per the agreed timeframe.
+All members of the evaluation team will be responsible for the deliverables under the leadership of the international consultant and responsible for the production of a high quality evaluation report as per the agreed timeframe.